lee-ju/Papers/README.md

 > ### **International**
 >	> ##### * J. Lee, J. Lee, J. Kang, S. Park, S. Jun, and D. Jang. "<ins>A Method for Technology Visualization using Embedded Words</ins>".
 International Conference on Engineering, Science and Applications, pp. 199-200, Tokyo, Japan, 2018 Aug.
 22-24
 >	> ##### * J. Lee, J. Kang, J. Lee, S. Park, S. Jun, and D. Jang. "<ins>A Study on the Visualization of Technology using weighted Global Vectors for Word Representation</ins>".
 International Conference on Fuzzy Theory and Its Applications, Daegu, Korea, 2018 Nov.
 14-17
->	> ##### * J. Lee, J. Lee, J. Kang, S. Park, S. Jun, and D. Jang. "<insA Study on Visualization of Technology Transfer using Distance based Patent Network Analysis></ins>".
+>	> ##### * J. Lee, J. Lee, J. Kang, S. Park, S. Jun, and D. Jang. "<ins>A Study on Visualization of Technology Transfer using Distance based Patent Network Analysis</ins>".
 International Conference on Information Communication and Management, Prague, Czech Republic, 2019 Aug.
 23-26